 The CTE Incentive Grant Program provides opportunities for high school students to get a head start on a technical certificate or an associate or bachelor's degree, to learn more about a field and/or to develop specific skills for entering the workforce immediately after high school graduation.
 Unless the student fails to complete or get a passing grade in the course, the district will pay the cost of tuition and fees and the student will receive both high school and college credit.
 This high school elective credit will then count toward the student meeting high school graduation requirements needed to earn a high school diploma.
 Please note, because students who participate in CTE Incentive Grant begin creating their post high school transcript while still in high school, and students who do not complete or fails the CNA course will be responsible for paying for the course and fees.
+We highly recommend that students, parents, and

 We highly recommend that students, parents, and school officials work together on deciding if this opportunity is appropriate.

-Family & Consumer Science
+Family & Consumer Science Course Descriptions

-Course: FCE16 Teen Life Credit: 0.5 Grade Level: 9-10 Required Course Fee: No Prerequisite(s): No Description: Teen Life focuses on personal awareness, developing successful relationships, goal setting, nutrition, fostering life management skills, and exploring career options.
+Course: FCE16 Teen Life Credit: 0.5 Grade Level: 9-10 Required Course Fee: No

+Description: Teen Life focuses on personal awareness, developing successful relationships, goal setting, nutrition, fostering life management skills, and exploring career options.
 Enjoy becoming more independent through a wide variety of learning activities and projects.

-Course: FCE21 Food Today Credit: 0.5 Grade Level: 9-12 Required Course Fee: Yes Prerequisite(s): No Description: This class introduces students to the world of culinary.
+Course: FCE21 Food Today Credit: 0.5 Grade Level: 9-12 Required Course Fee: Yes

+Description: This class introduces students to the world of culinary.
 Kitchen safety and sanitation are emphasized.
 Students learn basic knife skills, food terms, and food preparation techniques while making eggs, main dishes, fruits and vegetables and desserts.
 In addition to improving their food skills, students learn about costs, time management, nutrition and proper food storage.
 Students also gain confidence in problem solving and decision making.

-Course: FCE19 Culinary Arts I Credit: 0.5 Grade Level: 10-12 Required Course Fee: Yes Prerequisite(s): Food Today (FCE21) Description: Is a culinary career in your future?
+Course: FCE19 Culinary Arts I Credit: 0.5 Grade Level: 10-12 Required Course Fee: Yes

+Prerequisite(s): Food Today (FCE21)

+Description: Is a culinary career in your future?
 In this course, students expand their culinary skills.
 We will learn food preparation and safe handling techniques.
-Units will include cooking principles, knife skills, sauces, baked goods, and more!
-Course: HOC03 Health Occupations 1 (formerly Intro to Health Occupations) Credit: 0.5 Grade Level: 10-12 Required Course Fee: No Prerequisite(s): No Description: Career opportunities in healthcare are endless.
+Units will include food safety, cooking principles, sauces and soups, quick breads and cookies, legumes, heart-healthy cooking, and more!

+Course: HOC03 Health Occupations 1 (formerly Intro to Health Occupations) Credit: 0.5

+Description: Career opportunities in healthcare are endless.
 This course allows you to explore many of these careers through guest speakers and personal projects.
 This class also addresses topics involved in the healthcare field, such as personal characteristics, the health care system and providers, ethics/legalities, medical terminology, health and wellness, first aid, and costs of healthcare.

-Course: FCE08 Independent Living Credit: 0.5 Grade Level: 11-12 Required Course Fee: No Prerequisite(s): No Description: Independent Living teaches you how to survive and thrive in the real world!
-Together. we'll dive into the real world of money, including jobs and paychecks in high school, career planning, budgeting, managing a bank account, choosing and paying for college or alternative to college, renting your first apartment, managing credit, avoiding common financial mistakes, saving for the future, investing for retirement, insuring your most valuable assets, and more.
+Course: FCE08 Independent Living Credit: 0.5 Grade Level: 11-12

+Description: Independent Living teaches you how to survive and thrive in the real world!
+Together, we'll dive into the real world of money, including jobs and paychecks in high school, career planning, budgeting, managing a bank account, choosing and paying for college or alternative to college, renting your first apartment, managing credit, avoiding common financial mistakes, saving for the future, investing for retirement, insuring your most valuable assets, and more.
 This course utilizes engaging games and projects so you can practice the skills you'll need to manage your personal finances throughout your life, not just read or hear about them.
 Even better, this course often kickstarts lots of helpful money conversations with your loved ones.
 That's a win-win.

 Note: This course has a common curriculum with Personal Finance.
 It also expands upon material learned in digital literacy.